Chudroy/Portfolio-Page/README.md

 [Link to hosted page](https://ngaritagoitia.herokuapp.com/)

 This is my portfolio page made with the MEAN stack, but principally it's an Angular project.
 I made this page over the course of ~three weeks while learning to use the Angular framework.
-Many components from [Angular Material](https://material.angular.io/components/categories) are used, such as the Navigation Menu, the Card component, the Tab components, Form Inputs, and so on.
+Various components from [Angular Material](https://material.angular.io/components/categories) are used.
 The colours of the page are customized, and implemented with Angular Material's theming system.
+Additionally, the page layout is optimized for mobile viewing.

-The page is available in two languages, English and Spanish.
+The portfolio is available in two languages, English and Spanish.
 The language may be changed whithout reloading by clicking the globe icon in the navigation bar and choosing a language option.
+This functionality is implemented with [The internationalization (i18n) library for Angular](https://github.com/ngx-translate/core)

 Dark and Light modes are also available by toggling the Sun/Moon icon in the navigation bar.

-Various features of this page implement the [RxJS library.](https://rxjs.dev/), such as:
+Various features of this page implement the [RxJS library](https://rxjs.dev/), such as:

 - The Dark/Light mode toggle uses a Behaviour Subject with the default value set to true, so that dark mode is the default.